Help us shape the Internationalisation of the Fair Tax Mark

 Public consultation on the core requirements of future global standards

-Today (2nd July 2020) we have published ‘The Essential Elements of Global Corporate Standards for Responsible Tax Conduct’ – which tracks and analyses the many responsible tax initiatives that are now in play across the world, with a view to influencing and guiding the Fair Tax Mark’s consideration of a new suite of international standards that is now under development.
+We have published ‘The Essential Elements of Global Corporate Standards for Responsible Tax Conduct’ – which tracks and analyses the many responsible tax initiatives that are now in play across the world, with a view to influencing and guiding the Fair Tax Mark’s consideration of a new suite of international standards that is now under development.
 These would enable the Fair Tax certification of businesses that have their ultimate holding company situated outside of the UK.

 We invite comment on our analysis and conclusions.
 In particular, if we have omitted consideration of workstreams of which we were ignorant – especially outside of Europe.
 We have previously shared an earlier version of this Report with a range of civil society organisations, and incorporated feedback as warranted.
 We are now eager to receive a broader suite of feedback, not least from the business sector.